 Barcdelona 2014 - Parc Guell

-The centre piece of the park is a large plaza that overlooks the city.
+The centerpiece of the park is a large plaza that overlooks the city.
 Surrounding the plaza are curved benches beautifully decorated with broken mosaics design created by Josep Maria Jujol - Gaudi's little-known collaborator.

-There are two pavilions which flank the main entrance.
+There are two pavilions that flank the main entrance.
 The designs of these 2 buildings are very strange - one looks like a gingerbread house, and the other like a very ornate chapel.

 A grand staircase leads up to the terrace and the gardens beyond.